Puducherry – Culture and Tradition

 Some of the festivals are very unique and interesting, celebrated only within Puducherry.
-Some common festivals are Pongal Festival, Masi Magam Festival, Tamil New Year, Chitrai Kalai Vizha, Villianur Temple Car Festival, Veerampattinam Car Festival, Bastille Day, Birth Anniversary of Sri Aurobindo, Fete De Puducherry, French Food Festival, and Vinayaka Chathurthi.
+Some common festivals are the Pongal Festival, Masi Magam Festival, Tamil New Year, Chitrai Kalai Vizha, Villianur Temple Car Festival, Veerampattinam Car Festival, and Bastille Day, Birth Anniversary of Sri Aurobindo, Fete De Puducherry, French Food Festival, and Vinayaka Chathurthi.

 Dance and Music

 Music & dance in Puducherry forms a very important part of the cultural life of the people here.
 Various dance festivals are celebrated by the people of this union territory of India.
 Cultural programs are organized during the other festivals as well.
 The music and dance forms of Puducherry are immensely influenced by the rich heritage of the Tamil tradition.